YoungFaithful/CapacityExpansion.jl/docs/src/results_opt.md

 ## Equations
 !!! note
-    The model tracks how it is setup and which equations are used.
-This can help you to understand the models exact configuration without looking up the source code.
+    The model tracks how it is set up and which equations are used.
+This can help you to understand the model's exact configuration without looking up the source code.

 The information of the model setup can be checked out the following way:
 ```@setup 4